sandarm-1/Analog_Circuit_Sizing_Process_Porting_Gm-Over-Id_Neural_Network/README.md

-## Proposed approach: explore design space in the gm/Id domain AND using pre-computed lookup tables / design database.
+## Proposed approach: explore design space in the gm/Id domain AND using pre-computed lookup tables / design database AND using ADT

 ### Why gm/Id:
 Smaller search range for gm/Id (5 - 25 instead of 3 orders of magnitude of W).